kapcus/dbchanger/README.md

 3] Register dbChange (e.g. 12345) with
 ```
 php bin/console.php dbchanger:register 12345

+php bin/console.php dbchanger:register 12345 -d
 ```

 This command will load sql content of dbChange files into internal DbChanger database.
 Now, dbChange is ready to be installed on selected environment.
+In case -d is specified, all dependant DbChanges specified in file `_requirements.txt` are ignored.
+This is useful during development when developer needs to test one particular DbChanges and dependencies are not important.

 Source dbChange content is searched in `inputDirectory` specified in [config.neon](config/config.neon)